 Studies show that students who live in residence halls acclimate more rapidly to the collegiate environment and are more satisfied with their overall experience.
-For this reason, we require all first-time in college students and freshmen transfer students to live on campus until their sophomore year, incoming students in the Physician Assistant and Occupational Therapy programs to live on campus for the first two years of study, and all HEOP and Say Yes applicants to live on campus for all four years of their education.
+For this reason, we require all first-time in college students and first-year transfer students to live on campus until their sophomore year, incoming students in the Physician Assistant and Occupational Therapy programs to live on campus for the first two years of study, and all HEOP and Say Yes applicants to live on campus for all four years of their education.

 To reserve on-campus housing, you need to submit a housing deposit and meet housing requirements.
 You can submit the deposit online, by mail, or in person.
 The Student Engagement Office will contact you with the housing forms, once your housing deposit has been processed.
 The housing forms, including the application and roommate questionnaire, are also available online, beginning in April.